How Long Does It Take To Get To The Moon (And Why)?

 The moon’s gravity then pulled the spacecraft around the far side of the moon where the CSM engine was burnt to break the vehicle into lunar orbit.
 Three days were taken regularly to get from the TLI engine burn to the CSM engine braking burn via the unpowered cruise.

-Also Read: How Long Would Cell Phones Work In An Apocalypse (And Why)?
+Also Read: How Long Does A GoPro Battery Last (And Why)?

 If NASA opted for a fuel-efficient Hohmann transfer orbit, it might have up to 5 days to reach the moon.